 The two boroughs are situated in England's only royal county Berkshire, and consists of eighteen districts that between them cover an area of nearly seventy seven square miles.

-Read about Windsor and it’s attractions by visiting my article - windsor-and-eton
+Read about Windsor and it’s attractions by visiting my article - London Guide: Windsor and Eton

 Just in case you were wondering, the other Royal Boroughs in Great Britain are -